3D-e-Chem/knime-molviewer/README.md

 # Usage

 1. Create a new Knime workflow.
-2. Find node in Node navigator panel.
+2. Find node in Node navigator panel under Community Nodes > 3D-e-Chem > Molviewer.
 3. Drag node to workflow canvas.

 See example workflow in `examples` directory.